07 Jan Dynamite for rebels at the Toy Business Forum

 Peter Kreuz: You cannot become an original innovator by copying what others are doing.
 That is the sure way to always come in second.
 You can gain inspiration from other companies but then you have to run your own experiments, discover your own path, and find your own answers for the future.

 “Ninety percent of what we call management consists of making it difficult for people to get things done.”

 Visit the Toy Business Forum at the Spielwarenmesse® 2019.
-There, on Saturday, 2 February 2019 at 1:00 pm, Peter Kreuz will deliver “Dynamite for rebels”.
+There, on Saturday, 2 February 2019 at 1:00 pm, Peter Kreuz will deliver his keynote speech “Dynamite for rebels”.
 The former professor of management will show how holding fast to outdated conventions bars the path to the future.
 Check out the full program for the Toy Business Forum.